Alcoholics Anonymous Meetings

 On the Dutch Side:

 Barclays Bank has one ATM on Front Street, Philipsburg which accepts Visa and Plus cards.
-RBTT has six ATMs, one at the Main Office in Philipsburg, one in the branch on the end of Front Street, one at the Simpson Bay Branch, one at the Union Road Branch in front of Port De Plaisance, and one at the 24 hour Shell Gas Station in Simpson Bay.
+RBC has six ATMs, one at the Main Office in Philipsburg, one in the branch on the end of Front Street, one at the Simpson Bay Branch, one at the Union Road Branch in front of Port De Plaisance, and one at the 24 hour Shell Gas Station in Simpson Bay.
 The Union Road ATM Dispenses Euros ALSO.
 Visa, Cirrus and Plus cards may be used here.
 Scotiabank has three ATMs, at the Head Branch in Philipsburg, the Branch in Simpson Bay Yacht Club and at Ram's Food World in Cay Hill.
 Visa, MasterCard, Cirrus and Plus cards may be used here.
 Windward Islands Bank has several ATMs in the following locations, the main office in Philipsburg, Bobby's Marina in front of The Greenhouse Restaurant, Wathey Square on the Pier, the branch on the Airport Road across from Gourmet Marche , at the airport in the arrival area, and in front of Casino Royale at Maho Beach Hotel and at the Shell Station in Madame Estate.
 Visa, MasterCard, AMEX, Cirrus and Plus cards may be used here.

 All Dutch ATMs dispense cash in US Dollars.